deepak21-k/CVM-plus-plus/README.md

 ### Booleans

-Booleans are a subset of integers. `true` is `1`, `false` is `0`.
-Any non-zero integer is truthy in conditional contexts.
-The `NORMALIZE` opcode converts any non-zero value to `1` for logical consistency:
+Booleans function as a subset of integers, with 1 representing true and 0 representing false.
+While conditional contexts evaluate any non-zero integer as truthy, the NORMALIZE opcode strictly converts all non-zero values to 1 to maintain logical consistency:

 ```javascript
 print true;         // 1